 Example 3.3.6.6.2-1: The "Pull" Model - SIF_Status/SIF_Code of 0

-When a pull-mode agent supports multiple SIF specification versions, the version of the SIF_Ack message returned by the ZIS must match the version of any SIF_Message contained in SIF_Status/SIF_Data.
-For example, if an agent supports versions 1.1 and 1.5 (or 1.*) and the next message in the agent's queue has a SIF_Message/@Version value of 1.5, the Version attribute of the SIF_Ack message returned by the ZIS must be 1.5, even if the pull-mode agent sent its SIF_GetMessage in a 1.1 SIF_Message.
-For an agent that supports both 1.1 or later versions and pre-1.1 version(s) (e.g. 1.0r2), when the next message in the agent's queue is from a pre-1.1 agent, the ZIS must return the message in a SIF_Ack message as defined by the pre-1.1 specification.

 A pull-mode agent removes the returned message from its queue in one of three ways.
 In each case the value for the SIF_OriginalMsgId element in any SIF_Ack(s) created by the agent originates from the SIF_MsgId of the SIF_Message returned as SIF_Data by the ZIS.

 Typically a pull-mode agent removes the message from its queue by sending an "Immediate" SIF_Ack to the ZIS;

 an agent may also send a SIF_Ack with any applicable error condition to the ZIS.
 The ZIS then removes the message from the agent's queue and returns a successful SIF_Ack.

 If the message is a SIF_Event and the agent wishes to invoke SMB, it can instead notify the ZIS that it is processing the event by sending an "Intermediate" SIF_Ack (which the ZIS acknowledges with a successful SIF_Ack) and later sending a "Final" SIF_Ack when the SIF_Event processing is complete.
 When the ZIS receives the "Final" SIF_Ack, it removes the SIF_Event from the agent's queue and returns a successful SIF_Ack.

 If there are no messages in the agent's queue that can be delivered, the ZIS will return a SIF_Ack message with a SIF_Status/SIF_Code of 9 to indicate that there are no messages available for the agent: